AI Meets a 96-Year-Old NGO: Transforming Cross-Border Child Protection with Smarter Case Management

 article featured image

-• Relieve the limited staff of repetitive administrative and operational tasks
+• Automate repetitive administrative tasks

 Why This Project?